-We are soliciting data and comments from the public on the DEA discussed above, as well as all aspects of the proposed rule.
-During the development of a final designation, we will consider the information presented in the DEA and any additional information on economic impacts received through the public comment period to determine whether any specific areas should be excluded from the final critical habitat designation under authority of section 4(b)(2) and our implementing regulations at 50 CFR 424.19.
+We solicited data and comments from the public regarding the economic analysis, as well as all aspects of the proposed rule.
+We did not receive any additional information on economic impacts during the public comment period to determine whether any specific areas should be excluded from the final critical habitat designation under authority of section 4(b)(2) and our implementing regulations at 50 CFR 424.19.